zabbixfan/getkong.org/app/docs/0.12.x/admin-api.md

     ---:| ---
     `name` | This is a hostname like name that can be referenced in an `upstream_url` field of an `api`.
     `slots`<br>*optional* | The number of slots in the loadbalancer algorithm (`10`-`65536`, defaults to `1000`).
+    `healthchecks.active.timeout`<br>*optional* | Socket timeout for active health checks (in seconds).
+    `healthchecks.active.concurrency`<br>*optional* | Number of targets to check concurrently in active health checks.
+    `healthchecks.active.http_path`<br>*optional* | Path to use in GET HTTP request to run as a probe on active health checks.
+    `healthchecks.active.healthy.interval`<br>*optional* | Interval between active health checks for healthy targets (in seconds).
+A value of zero indicates that active probes for healthy targets should not be performed.
+    `healthchecks.active.healthy.http_statuses`<br>*optional* | An array of HTTP statuses to consider a success, indicating healthiness, when returned by a probe in active health checks.
+    `healthchecks.active.healthy.successes`<br>*optional* | Number of successes in active probes (as defined by `healthchecks.active.healthy.http_statuses`) to consider a target healthy.
+    `healthchecks.active.unhealthy.interval`<br>*optional* | Interval between active health checks for unhealthy targets (in seconds).
+A value of zero indicates that active probes for unhealthy targets should not be performed.
+    `healthchecks.active.unhealthy.http_statuses`<br>*optional* | An array of HTTP statuses to consider a failure, indicating unhealthiness, when returned by a probe in active health checks.
+    `healthchecks.active.unhealthy.tcp_failures`<br>*optional* | Number of TCP failures in active probes to consider a target unhealthy.
+    `healthchecks.active.unhealthy.timeouts`<br>*optional* | Number of timeouts in active probes to consider a target unhealthy.
+    `healthchecks.active.unhealthy.http_failures`<br>*optional* | Number of HTTP failures in active probes (as defined by `healthchecks.active.unhealthy.http_statuses`) to consider a target unhealthy.
+    `healthchecks.passive.healthy.http_statuses`<br>*optional* | An array of HTTP statuses which represent healthiness when produced by proxied traffic, as observed by passive health checks.
+    `healthchecks.passive.healthy.successes`<br>*optional* | Number of successes in proxied traffic (as defined by `healthchecks.passive.healthy.http_statuses`) to consider a target healthy, as observed by passive health checks.
+    `healthchecks.passive.unhealthy.http_statuses`<br>*optional* | An array of HTTP statuses which represent unhealthiness when produced by proxied traffic, as observed by passive health checks.
+    `healthchecks.passive.unhealthy.tcp_failures`<br>*optional* | Number of TCP failures in proxied traffic to consider a target unhealthy, as observed by passive health checks.
+    `healthchecks.passive.unhealthy.timeouts`<br>*optional* | Number of timeouts in proxied traffic to consider a target unhealthy, as observed by passive health checks.
+    `healthchecks.passive.unhealthy.http_failures`<br>*optional* | Number of HTTP failures in proxied traffic (as defined by `healthchecks.passive.unhealthy.http_statuses`) to consider a target unhealthy, as observed by passive health checks.

 certificate_body: |
     Attributes | Description